-You will also pass several parking areas that lead to fishing beaches.
-Note that a freshwater fishing license is required to drop in a line at Hog Island WMA.
+You will also pass several parking areas that lead to tidal marshes and fishing beaches.
+A freshwater fishing license is required to drop in a line at Hog Island.

 From Hog Island Road, there are three side roads that are grassy or covered in pine needles.
 These paths are closed to vehicles and serve as hiking trails.